 The Republic of Benin officially abolished the death penalty in 2016.
-The Republic of Madagascar and Congo abolished the death penalty in 2015.
-5 years earlier (in 2010), Gabon also abolished the death penalty for all crimes.
-Not just that, in 2009, both the Togolese Republic and Burundi officially abolished the death penalty for all crimes.
+The republics of Madagascar and Congo abolished the death penalty in 2015.
+Gabon succeeded in abolishing the death penalty for all crimes in 2010.
+The republics of Togo and Burundi followed suit in 2009.
 Ivory Coast took the giant step in the year 2000 and officially abolished capital punishment for all crimes.
-Senegal followed Ivory Coast in 2004 and 3 years later, Rwanda followed suit, officially banning capital punishment and the death penalty for all crimes.
+Senegal followed Ivory Coast in 2004 and 3 years later in 2007, Rwanda also officially banned capital punishment and the death penalty for all crimes.

 Officially, only 16 countries (including Egypt, Nigeria, Somalia, Libya and Sudan) have and maintain the death penalty in both law and practice.
 In fact, in 2016, Egypt alone carried out over 44 executions followed by Somalia with about 14 executions.
 Both Nigeria and Sudan carried out 3 executions each in 2016 while Botswana executed 1 person.

-The last execution by the South African government was on 14 November 1989.
+The last execution by the South African government was on November 14, 1989.
 South Africa officially abolished capital punishment and the death penalty for all crimes in 1995.
 Although not officially banned, Swaziland has carried out no executions since 1983.
 Zambia has carried out no executions since 1997.
 Both Zimbabwe and Uganda have carried out no executions since 2005.
 The last time Ghana executed someone was in 1993.
-Eritrea has had no executions since 1993.
+Eritrea has also done no executions since 1993.
 The Republic of Kenya has had no executions since 1987.
-Mozambique has had no executions since 1986 and officially abolished capital punishment in 1990.
+Mozambique has not executed anyone since 1986 and officially abolished capital punishment in 1990.
 I can go on and on.